uacaps/MotionGestureRecognizers-CSharp/README.md

 **Step 2 - Add Leap dlls**

+*Note - At This time only x64 architecture is verified to work with our demos.
+Please make sure you use these and not x86.

 You will also need to drag the following dlls from the leap motion SDK into your project

 ```csharp